 The examiner should consider whether a person in the chain of title or in a proposed transaction is or was a debtor in a bankruptcy proceeding.
-If the person in the chain of title has been or is a debtor in a bankruptcy proceeding, the land may have been or may be property of the estate, which was or is subject to the jurisdiction and control of the bankruptcy proceeding.
+If the person in the chain of title has been or is a debtor in a bankruptcy proceeding, the land may have been or may be property of the estate, subject to the jurisdiction and control of the bankruptcy proceeding.

 A "debtor" is a person or municipality concerning which a bankruptcy case has been commenced since October 1, 1979, the effective date of the Bankruptcy Code.
 11 U.S.C. § 101(13).
 Formerly, the person subject to a bankruptcy case was commonly known as a "bankrupt."
-There are generally four types of bankruptcy cases: a Chapter 7 "liquidation"; a Chapter 11 "reorganization"; a Chapter 12 "adjustment of debts of a family farmer with regular annual income"; and a Chapter 13 "adjustment of debts of an individual with regular income."
+There are generally four types of bankruptcy cases: a Chapter 7 "liquidation"; a Chapter 11 "reorganization"; a Chapter 12 "adjustment of debts of a family farmer or fisherman with regular annual income"; and a Chapter 13 "adjustment of debts of an individual with regular income."
 A Chapter 9 case applies only to a political subdivision or public agency or instrumentality of a state.
 The commencement of a voluntary case (filed by the debtor alone or jointly with a spouse) or an involuntary case (filed by another person, such as a creditor) creates an estate.
 The estate includes all legal and equitable interests of the debtor in property as of the commencement of the case.
 The estate also includes property that the debtor acquires or becomes entitled to acquire within 180 days after the commencement of the case by bequest, devise or inheritance, by property settlement agreement with the debtor's spouse or in an interlocutory or final divorce decree, or as a beneficiary of a life insurance policy or death benefit plan.
 11 U.S.C. § 541.

-The trustee may avoid postpetition transactions (transactions occurring after the commencement of the bankruptcy case of the debtor), unless protected under §§ 549 (b) and (c) of Title 11 or unless the transaction is authorized by the bankruptcy court or the Bankruptcy Code.
+The trustee may avoid post-petition transactions (transactions occurring after the commencement of the bankruptcy case of the debtor), unless protected under §§ 549 (b) and (c) of Title 11 or unless the transaction is authorized by the bankruptcy court or the Bankruptcy Code.
 11 U.S.C. § 549(a).
 The trustee may not avoid a transfer made by the debtor in an involuntary bankruptcy case before the order for relief, to the extent any value is given in exchange for the transfer, notwithstanding any notice or knowledge of the bankruptcy case that the transferee has.
 11 U.S.C. § 549(b).
-The trustee may not avoid a transfer of real property to a good faith purchaser without knowledge of the commencement of the case and for present fair equivalent value unless a copy or notice of the petition was filed in the real property records before the transfer was perfected.
-11 U.S.C. § 549 (c).
+The trustee may not avoid a transfer of an interest in real property to a good faith purchaser without knowledge of the commencement of the case and for present fair equivalent value unless a copy or notice of the petition was filed in the real property records before the transfer was perfected.
+11 U.S.C. § 549(c).
+A "purchaser" is a transferee of a voluntary transfer.
+11 U.S.C. § 101(43).
+A "transfer" includes the creation of a lien, a foreclosure, and each mode, direct or indirect, absolute or conditional, voluntary or involuntary, of disposing or parting with property or an interest in property.
+11 U.S.C. § 101(54).
+The automatic stay does not apply to a transfer that is not avoidable under Section 544 and that is not avoidable under Section 549.
+11 U.S.C. § 362(b)(24).
 An action or proceeding under 11 U.S.C. § 549 to set aside a post-petition transaction must be commenced no later than the earlier of (1) two years after the date of the transfer or (2) the time the case is closed or dismissed.
-11 U.S.C. § 549 (d).
+11 U.S.C. § 549(d).

 5 Collier on Bankruptcy, Chapters 541, 549 (Matthew Bender 15th Ed.
-Revised 1996).
+Revised 2005).